 Cartography is making maps.

-Cartography is making maps., The art and science of graphically representing a geographical area, usually on a flat surface such as a map or chart is known as Cartography.
+- The art and science of graphically representing a geographical area, usually on a flat surface such as a map or chart is known as Cartography.
 It is a part of Geography.
-Someone who makes maps is called a cartographer
+Someone who makes maps is called a cartographer.

-Historians when read documents, maps and texts from the past they have to be sensitive to the
+When historians read documents, maps and texts from the past they have to be sensitive to the:

 New and Old Terminologies